chocolatey/docs/input/en-us/central-management/index.md

 * Bring reporting to the organizational level
 * Quickly see all software across the organization and see what needs attention immediately
 * Create reports for tracking and auditing purposes
-* Manage endpoints with deployments through groups and collections
+* Manage endpoints with Deployment Plans through groups and collections

 ![Central Management Logo](/assets/images/features/ccm/central-management.png)